Listen to “CHM093:How to Celebrate Advent In Your Homeschool (How We Did It)” on Spreaker.

 As much as lies in my power, I want to create good memories for my family and lead them into holiday traditions that capitalize on our faith and love for God and mankind.

+I hope this has helped you with some ideas on how to celebrate Advent.
 If you’ve enjoyed this post, the videos, and the podcast, I want to hear from you!
 Do you celebrate Advent in your home?

-Happy holidays, and merry Christmas from my family to yours!
+Happy holidays, and Merry Christmas from my family to yours!
 See you on the next show after the new year!

 Resources mentioned on the podcast:

-Interview on Advent
+Interview on How to Celebrate Advent

 Recent Blog Posts